imadelh/Neural-CDE/README.md

 - Tab3: Conditional Density Estimation with Neural Networks (MDN): `scripts/nn_cde.py`

-Additionally, **Mixture density netwroks** `scripts/mdn.nn` can be used indepently from the project for any kind of data (small changes on the input shape of the network are needed).
+Additionally, **Mixture density netwroks** `scripts/mdn.nn` can be used independently from the project for any kind of data (small changes on the input shape of the network are needed).

 [More documentation is needed, but the code follows the logic explained in the blog post]